Ira-Shokar/NOvA-CNN-Project/README.md

 This project is looking as training a classifier invarient to bias from the domain in which the Monte Carlo events are produced, as they are simulated by two different generators, using Domain-Adversarial Training of Neural Networks (Ganin et al, 2015).

 The base Convolutional Neural Network Arhcitecture being used it MobileNetV2 (Sandler et all, 2018), with the Keras API being used in Python to train and test the network.

+All the training data is stored on the UCL HEP Linux Cluster.